Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel framework named CHCF for recommendations with heterogeneous user feedback.
 To be specific, we introduce multiple bounds for different users and items to model selection criteria, which will guide implicit data learning in the form of hinge loss.
 We further build a unified framework which learns user preference and selection criteria alternatively.
-Extensive experiments on two real-world datasets show that CHCF outperforms the state-of-the-art recommendation models consistently.
-With increasing types of user behaviors online, we believe that multi-behavior recommendation will attract more and more attention in the future.
+Extensive experiments on three popular datasets show that CHCF outperforms the state-of-the-art recommendation models consistently.
+In future work, we will try to incorporate side context knowledge into the procedure of modeling selection criteria, including user’s profiles and items’ textual descriptions. \R{Moreover, we would further attempt to extend our framework into more efficient models for industrial large-scale recommender platforms.}

-Despite its effectiveness, one limitation of CHCF is that it can only be applied to multi-behavior recommendation currently.
-As for future work, we are interested in exploring our CHCF learning framework in other related works like sequential recommendation \cite{cen2020controllable}, knowledge-enhanced recommendation \cite{ma2021knowledge}, network embedding \cite{mikolov2013distributed,meng2020jointly}.
-Moreover, we will try to extend our learning framework to make it suitable for learning other deep CF models \cite{chen2017attentive,he2018outer}.